Juan-David-Lopez-Arce/high-performance-audio-editor/README.md

 ## High-Performance Audio Editor

-This project implements the backend of an audio editor in C, designed to efficiently manipulate large audio tracks through memory-safe and low-overhead operations.
+A high-performance audio editor backend in C focused on memory efficiency, enabling zero-copy manipulation of large audio tracks through shared segment references.

 At the core of the system is a custom data structure that allows multiple tracks to share references to the same underlying audio segments.
 Instead of duplicating audio data, segments are reused through pointer-based referencing, significantly reducing memory usage and improving performance when editing large files.